carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It is SaaS for **in-memory caching** supporting flexible, real-time use cases.
 In-memory key/value store, not persistent in the traditional sense.
 - Fully managed implementations of two popular in-memory data stores – Redis and Memcached.
   - Memcached — designed for simplicity, so used with you need the **simplest model possible**.
+No data replication or HA.
-  - Redis — works for a wide **range of use cases and have multi AZ**.
-You can also complete backups/restores of redis.
+  - Redis — works for a wide **range of use cases and have multi AZ** (HA).
+You can also complete backups/restores of redis and data replication.
     - Use password/token to access data using Redis Auth.
     - HIPAA Compliant.
 - Uses Cases: